ex-jedi/beginner-javascript-tutorials/README.md

 - Don't use links as buttons and vice versa.
   - Links go somewhere, buttons do something.
 - Elements that are not keyboard accessible should not have clicks registered on them, unless absolutely necessary.
-  - Can be forced but best avoided
+  - Can be done but best avoided

     ```html
     <img